- C Programming Basics

 Closing a File in C

-To close a file in C, use fclose() function.
-This function closes a stream that was opened by a call to fopen().
-Here is the prototype of the fclose() function
+In C, use the fclose() function to close a file.
+This function closes a stream that was opened by a fopen() call.
+The fclose() function prototype is:

 int fclose(FILE *fp);

-Here, fp is the file pointer returned by the call to the function fopen().
+In this case, fp is the file pointer returned by the function fopen().

 Writing a Character to a File in C

-The C I/O system defines the following two functions that is used in outputting a character to a file.
-Both functions are equivalent.
+The C I/O system defines the following two functions that are used in outputting a character to a file: Both functions are equivalent.

 - putc()